I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Use it on the Exterior of a home.

 The exterior of a home is the perfect spot to use Thunder.
 This soft gray will look absolutely stunning.
-But remember because it is on the exterior, Thunder will surely look lighter because of the full exposure of natural light.
+But remember because it is on the exterior, Thunder will surely look lighter because of the full exposure to natural light.

 Another fantastic opportunity to use BM Thunder is on your kitchen cabinets.
 Gray cabinets are a great way to add character to a kitchen and using a neutral gray paint color such as Thunder will make them stand out.